lifeitech/lifeitech.github.io/_posts/2022-02-04-windows-task-scheduler.md

   height: 500
 ---

 > If you are using the windows operating system, do you know you can use the Task Scheduler application to run tasks at specific time?
 In this post I will show you how to do this.
-We'll also look at how to mute and unmute computer, play music, and open websites, all in the command line.
+We'll also look at how to mute and unmute computer, play music, and open websites, all through the command line.

 ## Set up a task in Task Scheduler